jacksoncharles/laravel-searchable-endpoints/README.md

 # Laravel/Lumen Searchable Repositories
 Easy implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for Laravel/Lumen.
-In addition to the traditional repository methods there are 3 specialist methods for advanced searching that can be populated with multi-dimensional arrays as described in the [Parameter Trait](https://github.com/WebConfection/package-laravel-repositories/tree/master/src/Traits).
+In addition to the traditional repository methods there are further methods focused on advanced searching that can be populated with multi-dimensional arrays as described in the [Parameter Trait](https://github.com/WebConfection/package-laravel-repositories/tree/master/src/Traits).

 1. `setParameters()`
 2. `setNestedData()`